 Another built-in theme called Freestraction

-Ulysses’ default is D14, a simple theme with high contrast, a focus on typography, and a rather sparse use of color.
+Ulysses’ default is D21, a simple and clean theme that combines a monochrome tint with classic revision colors.
 You can also choose one of the other pre-installed – carefully designed – themes.
 Each of them comes with a light and a dark version.